The Clear Edge

 The Executive Summary

-Operators in the $68K–$90K/month band quietly pay $22K–$40K+ a year for wrong-fit clients; a 20-minute client criteria build filters prospects before you say yes and stops 30% problem clients at the door.
+Operators at $68K–$90K/month quietly carry $22K–$40K+ in wrong-fit client drag; a 20-minute criteria build filters prospects before yes and blocks 30% problem clients.

-• Who this is for: Founders and operators at $68K–$90K/month who feel they “can’t afford to be picky,” keep saying yes to almost everyone, and end up with 20–30% of clients draining time, energy, and profit.
+• Who this is for: Founders and operators at $68K–$90K/month who feel they can’t be picky, say yes to almost everyone, and watch 20–30% of clients drain them.

-• The Wrong-Client Problem: This article targets the acceptance gap where saying yes without criteria creates 30% problem clients, easily costing $20K–$40K annually in refunds, scope creep, unpaid time, and stress.
+• The Wrong-Client Problem: Saying yes without criteria keeps 30% of clients problematic, with refunds, scope creep, unpaid time, and stress stacking to $20K–$40K annually.

-• What you’ll learn: The 15-Minute Acceptance Criteria Build, five criteria buckets (Budget/Value, Scope/Expertise, Timeline, Communication, Values/Vision), a 0–50 point scoring system, and clear decision thresholds for when to accept or decline.
+• What you’ll learn: The 15-Minute Acceptance Criteria Build, five criteria buckets, and a 0–50 point scoring system that forces clear accept, decline, or “only if desperate” calls.

-• What changes if you apply it: You move from “money is money” to a hard filter, say no to the bottom 20–30% of prospects, keep only high-fit clients, and avoid cases like Jett’s where two declined prospects would have cost $15K–$25K each.
+• What changes if you apply it: You move from “money is money” to a hard filter, say no to the bottom 20–30% of prospects, and sidestep Jett-style $15K–$25K wrong-yes fallout.

-• Time to implement: It takes 15 minutes to build criteria, 5 minutes per prospect to score, and a 30-minute monthly review to refine—enough to prevent $20K–$40K in wrong-client costs every year.
+• Time to implement: It’s 15 minutes to build, 5 minutes per prospect to score, and a 30-minute monthly review—enough to keep wrong-client costs from compounding every year.

 Written by Nour Boustani for $68K–$90K/month founders who want a calmer, higher-margin client roster without gambling on every inquiry that shows up.